-The state of Alabama has been so connected to fishing forever there’s an official saltwater fish symbol with the Alamaba tarpon.
-The official freshwater symbol of Alabama is the sought-after largemouth bass.
+The state of Alabama has been so connected to fishing forever there’s an official saltwater fish symbol with the Alabama tarpon.
+The official freshwater symbol of Alabama fishing is the sought-after largemouth bass.

 The best part about Alabama fishing is that there is no low season for anglers, meaning that most Alabama fish are present year-round.
 Inshore species like trout, drum, and redfish don’t migrate, while others like sheepshead are easiest to catch in winter.

-Besides some regulations regarding Red Snapper or Amberjack, Alabama allows freshwater fishing from spring through fall.
+Besides some regulations regarding Red Snapper or Amberjack, Alabama fishing allows freshwater activites from spring through fall.